JMRobertson89/Employee-Payroll-Tracker/README.md

 ## Description

-I was tasked eith creating an application that enables a payroll manager to view and manage employee payroll data.
+I was tasked with creating an application that enables a payroll manager to view and manage employee payroll data.

 ## User Story